Marketing Strategies & Tips for Yoga Teachers

 1 - Grow your student base

-The safest way for a yoga teacher to have a reliable income is to create and keep a student following: students who will practice once or several times a week, come to online classes and follow the teacher to studio classes.
+The safest way for a yoga teacher to have a reliable income is to create and keep a student following: students who will practice with you once or several times a week, come to online classes and follow the teacher to studio classes.

 Having a student following also gives you value in the eyes of a studio: you bring students with you, and you can negotiate a better deal.